Plastic pollution: Voluntary reduction efforts failing

 Major plastic producers continue to lobby governments to refrain from imposing restrictions on plastic production and to advocate for voluntary corporate targets to reduce new plastic output.
 However, the world's top 10 plastic producers, including The Coca-Cola Company, Nestle SA and PepsiCo have been failing to meet even their own minimum targets for virgin plastic use.

+The export of plastic waste from rich countries to poorer countries has been well documented.

+Differences between countries in environmental policy and costs relating to taxes, disposal, and transport, are important determinants on legal and illegal international traffic in hazardous and nonhazardous waste and scrap products, including plastics.

 There have been several international covenants which address marine plastic pollution, such as the Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter 1972, the International Convention for the Prevention of Pollution from Ships, 1973 and the Honolulu Strategy, there is nothing around plastics which infiltrate the ocean from the land.

-In 2020, 180 countries agreed to limit the amount of plastic waste that rich countries export to poorer countries, using rules from the Basel Convention.
-However, during January 2021, the first month that the agreement was in effect, trade data showed that overall scrap exports actually increased.
+In 2019, the Basel Convention was amended to include plastic waste.
+187 countries agreed to limit the export of plastic waste following rules from the Basel Convention.
+The Convention prohibits Parties from trading with non-Parties (e.g. United States) unless the countries have a pre-determined agreement that meets Basel criteria.
+During January 2021, the first month that the agreement was in effect, trade data showed that overall scrap exports from the U.S. actually increased.

 Legally binding plastics treaty

-Some academics and NGOs believe that a legally binding international treaty to deal with plastic pollution is necessary.
-They think this because plastic pollution is an international problem, moving between maritime borders, and also because they believe there needs to be a cap on plastic production.
-Lobbyists were hoping that UNEA-5 would lead to a plastics treaty, but the session ended without a legally binding agreement.
+Many academics and NGOs believe that a legally binding international treaty to deal with plastic pollution is necessary as plastic pollution is an international problem, moving between maritime borders, and also because they believe there needs to be a cap on plastic production.

-In 2022, countries agreed to devise a Global plastic pollution treaty by 2024.
+In 2022, United Nation member states agreed to devise a global plastic pollution treaty by 2024, under United Nations Environment Assembly mandate 5/14.
+After six negotiation sessions no legally binding agreement was obtained by August 2025.

 Waste import bans

 Since around 2017, China, Turkey, Malaysia, Cambodia, and Thailand have banned certain waste imports.
 It has been suggested that such bans may increase automation and recycling, decreasing negative impacts on the environment.

-According to an analysis of global trade data by the nonprofit Basel Action Network, violations of the Basel Convention, active since January 1, 2021, have been rampant during 2021.
+According to an analysis of global trade data by the nonprofit Basel Action Network, violations of the Basel Convention, active since 1 January 2021, have been rampant during 2021.
 The U.S., Canada, and the European Union have sent hundreds of millions of tons of plastic to countries with insufficient waste management infrastructure, where much of it is landfilled, burned, or littered into the environment.